surmwill/recycler_unity/README.md

 public IReadOnlyDictionary<int, RecyclerScrollRectEntry<TEntryData, TKeyEntryData>> ActiveEntries { get; }
 ```

-Returns the currently active entries (both visible on-screen and cached just off-screen), which can be looked up by their index.
-Note that `GetStateOfEntry` can be called on any entry here for a more fine-grained state, and, for example, to decipher which entries are in the cache and which are visible.
+Returns the currently active entries: visible and cached.
+The key is their index.

 ### ActiveEntriesWindow
 ```